 Northwest-Shoals Community College utilizes "Patriot Alert," the new emergency alert and notification system.
-Patriot Alert delivers messages in the event of an emergency to students, faculty members, and staff.
-This will be the best source for timely information and instructions on what to do in the event of any campus emergency (college closing, delay in opening, etc.).
+Patriot Alert delivers messages in the event of an emergency to students, faculty members, and

 Students no longer need to rely on the media, calls to the college or friends, or coming to the campus to learn about the adverse impact on campus operations due to severe weather, power outages, criminal activity, threats, or other emergency situations.
 Signing up for Patriot Alert will ensure that this information is automatically delivered to the email addresses and phone numbers (by voice and/or text message) that students provide within moments of any such alerts being sent by the college.
 Patriot Alert provides this important information directly from authorized members of the college's administration and security personnel.
 The Patriot Alert is the official source of the most accurate and current information.